DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/70 Custom Keyboard Navigation/05 Change the Default Focused Cell.md

-To specify which cell should be focused next when a user navigates through DataGrid, use the [onFocusedCellChanging](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#onFocusedCellChanging) function.
+To specify cell focus order when a user navigates through DataGrid, call the [onFocusedCellChanging](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#onFocusedCellChanging) function.
 The code below uses `newColumnIndex` to set the column index of the next focused cell.

 ---
 ##### jQuery